LucasCMFBraga/LucasCMFBraga/README.md

 - :sunglasses: Hi, I’m Braga
-- :books: Stack: Python, C++, Flutter(Dart).
+- :books: Stack: Python, C++, AWS, OpenCL Flutter(Dart).
 - 🌱 I’m currently learning software architecture.
-- 💞️ I’m looking to collaborate on blockchain and computer vision projects.
+- 💞️ I’m looking to collaborate on HPC and computer vision projects.

 <!---
 LucasCMFBraga/LucasCMFBraga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.